rwolfson/conda/docs/source/user-guide/configuration/non-standard-certs.rst

 You may need to set the conda environment to use the root certificate provided by your company rather than conda’s generic ones.
+You may set Conda to point at the system truststore by running ``conda config --set ssl_verify truststore``.
+Refer to `Troubleshooting SSL Certificate Errors <https://docs.conda.io/projects/conda/en/stable/user-guide/troubleshooting.html#ssl-certificate-errors>`_ for more information.

-One workflow to resolve this on macOS is:
+One alternate workflow to resolve this on macOS is:

 * Open Chrome, got to any website, click on the lock icon on the left of the URL.
 Click on «Certificate» on the dropdown.
 In the next window